ubco-cmps/data301_course/notes/projects/milestone03.md

 In this milestone you will continue working on your class project, process the data for your dashboard, and get the repo ready final submission in Milestone 4.

+There is no GH Classroom link to accept for this milestone or milestone 4.

+## Due Date

+The due date for this milestone is **Friday November 27, 2020**.
+I suggest you try to meet at least once during the next week to discuss this milestone.

 ## Overall Expectations

-- Every time you resume working on a project, you should run `git pull` to pull down any changes that may have occurred since the last time you worked on the project.
-- You should be committing to git every time you work on this project, and
+- You should be committing to git every time you work on this project.
 - On average, all team members should be contributing to the project equally!
-- Each team member is responsible for their own research question(s), but the data processing, wrangling, and cleaning steps can be shared.
-- Commit messages should be meaningful.
-We will look at them.
-It's OK if one or two are less meaningful, but most should provide a short phrase to remind yourself (and others looking at your repository) what the changes were.
+- git commit messages should be meaningful.
+These will be marked.
+It's OK if one or two are less meaningful, but most should be.
 - Use GitHub issues to communicate and document major decisions
-- Your question, analysis and visualizations should make sense, be well-formed, and it does not have to be complicated.
+- Your question, analysis and visualizations should make sense.
+It doesn't have to be complicated.
 - You should use proper grammar and full sentences in your READMEs.
 Point form may occur, but should be less than 30% of your written documents.
-- You must use proper English, spelling, and grammar and you should write concisely.
+- You must use proper English, spelling, and grammar.
-- There should be a plan in place to to deal with any teamwork conflicts and issues.
+- You should write concisely.

 ## Task 1: Address project feedback (60%)